ChipJoker99/CovidDashboardHomework/backend/README.md

 * `data/`: Contains the `covid_data.db` SQLite file (auto-created by Alembic or on first app run if directory doesn't exist).
 * `models/`: SQLAlchemy ORM model definitions (e.g., `region_data.py` defining the `RegionalCovidData` table).
 * `schemas/`: Pydantic schemas for data validation and API request/response serialization (e.g., `region_data_schema.py`).
-* `services/`: Core business logic modules:
+* `services/`:
-  * `data_fetcher.py`: Responsible for fetching raw data (JSON/CSV) from the DPC GitHub source.
-Handles network errors and source-specific data quirks.
-  * `data_processor.py`: Takes raw data from the fetcher, cleans it, converts types (e.g., string dates to date objects, case numbers to integers), and aggregates provincial data into regional totals.
-* `crud/`: Data Access Layer (DAL) functions.
-  * `crud_region_data.py`: Contains functions for Create, Read, Update, Delete (CRUD) operations on the `RegionalCovidData` table (e.g., fetching by date, bulk create/update).
+  * `data_fetcher.py`: Encapsulates all logic for retrieving data from the DPC.
+It handles different file formats (JSON/CSV) and source URLs, abstracting these details from the rest of the application.
+Implements retries or specific error handling for source unavailability.
+  * `data_processor.py`: Responsible for transforming raw data (list of provincial records) into aggregated regional data.
+This includes type casting (e.g., string to int/date), validation of essential fields, and summing `totale_casi` per region.
+* `crud/crud_region_data.py`: Implements the Data Access Layer (DAL).
+Contains all SQLAlchemy queries and database transaction logic (create, read, upsert) for `RegionalCovidData`.
+This separation ensures that database interaction logic is not scattered throughout the application.
 * `api/`: FastAPI router definitions.
   * `api_v1/endpoints/`: Contains modules for specific groups of endpoints.
-    * `regions.py`: Defines endpoints related to regional COVID-19 data retrieval (e.g., `GET /api/v1/regions/`).
-    * *(export.py: To be added for XLSX export functionality)*
+    * `regions.py`: Defines the `/regions/` endpoint.
+Orchestrates calls to `ensure_data_is_available` (which internally uses fetcher, processor, and CRUD) and then to CRUD functions for final data retrieval and sorting.
+    * `export.py`: Defines the `/export/regions.xlsx` endpoint.
+Retrieves data (via CRUD) based on query parameters and uses `openpyxl` to generate and stream the XLSX file.

 ## Setup